-In Autumn 2014 HEE commissioned a report entitled “Working towards a common education and training programme to support a route to statutory regulation for Physicians’ Assistants (Anaesthesia) (PAA), Physician Associates (PA), and Surgical Care Practitioners (SCP) in England”.
-Subsequently, Advanced Critical Care Practitioners (ACCP) were included within the scope.
+In Autumn 2014 HEE commissioned a report entitled “Working towards a common education and training programme to support a route to statutory regulation for Physicians’ Assistants (Anaesthesia), (now known as Anaesthesia Associates), Physician Associates, and Surgical Care Practitioners in England”.
+Subsequently, Advanced Critical Care Practitioners were included within the scope.
 These roles have been identified as important solutions to some of these workforce issues.

 The report contained a review of the current education and training, career development and regulation of these professional groups, known collectively as Medical Associate Professions (MAPs).